RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 You might have heard of Caffe, Caffe2, PaddlePaddle, Keras, Theano, and TensorFlow, by the year 2024 however, Pytorch has become the most popular programming framework due to its **ease of use**, and speed.

 One thing is I'd pay more attention to is its true "open-sourceness".
 In the software industry, some frameworks were once open-source, but later moved to proprietary cloud service by the company that controlled it.
 Some examples include: Elastic and Kibana, Redis, MongoDB

+ONNX (o'nnex) (Open Neural Network Exchange) is an open source format for **deep learning and traditional AI** models.
+It defines an extensible computation graph model, operators, and data types.
+So models of different platforms can be converted between each other.
+E.g., TensorRT <-> TensorFlow <-> Pytorch. **Pitfall: Certain Platforms may not have the most updated versions of the model, so we need to upgrade/downgrade versioning.**